reduction in homepage page load time

-There were a lot of positives of the current branding, many of which we simply wanted to enhance rather than completely redesign.
-The main changes included a more cohesive colour application, a consistent and stylish typography, and clear guidance around photography.
-This was summarised in an easy-to-use brand guidelines doc for NNRF to rollout across the organisation.
+There were a lot of positives about the existing branding, many of which we simply wanted to enhance rather than completely redesign.
+The main changes included a more cohesive colour application, consistent and stylish typography, and clear guidance around photography.
+This was summarised in easy-to-use brand guidelines for NNRF to rollout across the organisation.

 The brand audit also provided a lot of insight into areas of improvement on the website.
 General consensus was that the website was overwhelming, with unclear navigation and hard-to-read text.

 With the feedback in mind, we wanted to create an engaging, fit-for-purpose website on WordPress CMS that provides a user-friendly experience for refugees, volunteers, donors and everyone in between.